pranavsinghpatil/MeshMemory/backend/README.md

 ## Overview

-KnitChat.app is a powerful chat and knowledge management platform that allows users to organize, search, and merge conversations from various sources.
+MeshMemory is a powerful chat and knowledge management platform that allows users to organize, search, and merge conversations from various sources.
 This repository contains the backend API built with FastAPI.

 ## Features